evanknapke/evanknapke.github.io/pages/about.md

 ## Hobbies and Interests
 ---

 - Stock Market and Investments
 - Sports and Sports Betting
-- Add more
+- Big Data and Data Science
-- Add more
+- Predictive Algorithms
-- Add more
+- iOS Jailbreaking and Bug Exploitation